What is water Fed Pole?

 Traditional tools are very cheap and so this little outlay is a very easy way for people to earn extra money 'on the side'.
 Be aware and check who you are allowing in and around your property.
 Such persons are unlikely to have appropriate, if any insurance.
 If anything was to happen how would you be compensated?
 I am proud to be Exeter's first independent Devon Trading Standards Approved window cleaner and would very much recommend seeing if an approved member could provide a service for you.
 Every member adheres to a strict code of conduct, such as no door to door sales, and stringent checks.

 Water fed pole is a lot more expensive (a lot more), however with the multitude of online sellers, it is easy to buy basic set ups.
-This allows the majority of those start ups who have little to no knowledge and result in poor quality work.
+This allows the majority of those start ups who have little to no knowledge and results in poor quality work.

 I prefer to invest in the latest equipment, then to risk a trip to A & E!
 I have seen properties with damage caused to the walls around the windows by ladders.
 If your property suffers from this, change your window cleaner!
 Most good traditional window cleaners will protect the top of their ladder, it's not difficult to tape an old rag to the end!